-If you decide that you want to start out with a nail grinder instead of nail scissors, there a few important things to keep in mind.
+If you decide that you want to start out with a nail grinder instead of nail scissors, there are a few important things to keep in mind.

 1. Power & Speed Features

-First, you want to make sure that the nail grinder you choose as different speed and power options.
+First, you want to make sure that the nail grinder you choose has different speed and power options.
 A grinder that operates too slowly will not be able to trim the nails effectively or completely.
 On the other hand, having a nail grinder that is too powerful can scare your pup.
 A grinder that has options is key.

-Next, avoid choosing a grinder that has a loud or high pitched sound.
+Next, avoid choosing a grinder that has a loud or high-pitched sound.
 In general, nail grinders are typically pretty noisy.
 Therefore, avoiding any excess commotion is essential in keeping your dog calm and comfortable.

 3. Easy to Use

 Finally, we've covered that cutting your dog's nails in any capacity can be a bit of a hassle at first.
 Therefore, we encourage our readers to make sure they take an extra few steps in making the process easier on themselves.
-For instance, many dog nail grinders entail cords that plug into the wall.
+For instance, many dog nail grinders include cords that plug into the wall.
 However, there are also cordless options available that will add to the flexibility component and allow you to easily file around your dog’s nails.